Africana Studies (2018 - 2020)

 - Six designated Africana studies electives, of which four must be taught by SCA faculty.

-- SCA Theory & Practice: The Internship Program (SCA-UA 42) is no longer required but highly recommended and can count as an elective; one Africana language course can count as an elective if taught by SCA faculty.
+- SCA Theory and Practice: The Internship Program (SCA-UA 42) is no longer required, but is highly recommended and can count as an elective; one African language course can count as an elective if taught by SCA faculty.

 One research course: